Duboce Landmark District

 Overview of the District

-The Historic Preservation Commission, the Planning Department, and the Duboce Triangle Neighborhood Association invite you to participate in this community-initiated effort to tailor a Duboce Park Landmark designation that celebrates and preserves the history and exceptional architectural character of this historic neighborhood.
+The Historic Preservation Commission, the Planning Department, and the Duboce Triangle Neighborhood Association applaud this community-initiated effort to tailor a Duboce Park Landmark designation that celebrates and preserves the history and exceptional architectural character of this historic neighborhood.

 This material is based upon work assisted by a grant from the Department of the Interior, National Park Service.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the view of the Department of the Interior.